 The purpose of the Native American Studies Collection is to develop a research level collection related to the historical and contemporary conditions of Native American and Indigenous peoples.
 The collection also supports instruction and research programs of UCSB, and provides resources to undergraduates, doctoral students, and faculty members.

-Major areas of interest cover Native American religions and customs, historical and socio-cultural development, contemporary issues and problems, and creative writing.
-Instructional emphasis is in both the social sciences and humanities.
+Major areas of interest are archaeology, Native American religions and customs, historical and socio-cultural development, contemporary issues, literature, and popular culture.

 The following types of materials are acquired: serials, monographs, audiovisual materials, government publications, and dissertations.
 Reference materials, research monographs, academic journals, and works from Native presses have a high priority in acquisition.
 North American university press titles are received on approval.
 Both scholarly and mainstream works from academic and trade publishers are acquired.

 Policy Last Updated: May 2015